 CT = max (CTc, CTf)

-Where grade CTc is composed of several evaluative acts: theory exams (T) and laboratory exams (L).
+Where CTc grade is evaluates the theory (T) and laboratory (L) components.
 The formula for calculating this grade is as follows:

 To calculate T two assessments are used with the same weights: